kitten/fluorine/docs/introduction/concepts.md

 dispatcher.dispatch(fetchTodos())
 ```

-The usage thus hasn't changed compared to promises.
+The usage hasn't changed compared to promises.

 Another nice detail is, that the dispatch method always tries to
 return a promise resolving to the dispatched action.